Frisco vs Prosper

 | School District | Frisco ISD (top tier) | Prosper ISD (top tier, smaller) |

-| Development Stage | Largely built out — established infrastructure | Actively growing — new communities still opening |
+| Development Stage | Largely built out, with established infrastructure | Actively growing: new communities still opening |

-| Amenities | The Star, Wade Park, Stonebriar Centre | Growing — Crystal Lagoon, new retail developing |
+| Amenities | The Star, Wade Park, Stonebriar Centre | Growing (Crystal Lagoon, new retail developing) |

 | Highway Access | DNT, SH-121, SH-380 | DNT/Preston Rd, SH-380, US-289 |

-| Entertainment | FC Dallas, Cowboys HQ, concerts at Ford Center | Limited currently — growing rapidly |
+| Entertainment | FC Dallas, Cowboys HQ, concerts at Ford Center | Limited currently, but growing rapidly |

 | New Construction | Very limited | Many communities still building |